one2nc/mongo-oplog-to-sql/README.md

 ## Open Issues/Cases Not Handled

-1. Updating records in foreign tables or associated tables.

-2. Deletion of records in foreign tables or associated tables.
+1. **Bookmarking Support:** This implementation does not support bookmarking, which means that the parser may process duplicate oplogs upon restart.

+2. **Distributed Execution:** Running the parser on multiple machines in a distributed manner is not yet supported.
+Users should be cautious about handling duplicate data and manage their deployment accordingly.

+3. **Handling Updates and Deletions in Foreign Tables:** This implementation does not address updates and deletions of records in the foreign tables or associated tables.
+When using the parser, please be aware that changes in related tables may not be reflected in the SQL output.

 ## License
 This project is licensed under the [MIT License](./LICENSE)